 Join us for a run to honor and celebrate the life of Kendra R. Atherton and to raise money for a scholarship fund in her name to benefit college-bound high school seniors who have lost a parent to cancer, and who display the qualities possessed by Kendra.
-As of today, the k5k: A Run for Kendra has awarded $62,000 in scholarships to high school seniors who have lost a parent to cancer.
+As of today, the k5k: A Run for Kendra has awarded almost $69,000 in scholarships to high school seniors who have lost a parent to cancer.

-Applications are available via the School System Scholarship websites in the spring.
+Applications are available via the school system scholarship websites in the spring.

 More About Kendra

 Kendra loved life!
 An angel here on earth, she was a beautiful mother, sister and friend.
 Kendra was always active, not only in her children’s life, but her own.
 Fitness and nutrition were important aspects in her life, and that is why everyone was stunned to find out she had cancer.
 Kendra was diagnosed in June of 2012 with adenocarcinoma of unknown primary site (ACUPS).
 Once she heard the news, Kendra started her battle with vengeance.
-During her treatments, she continued to exercise, eat healthy and be role model for others.
+During her treatments, she continued to exercise, eat healthy and be a role model for others.
 Being a devoted mother and friend, she always tried to be there for everyone, even through her difficult days.
 Kendra lost her battle on November 24, 2012.
 In those short five months, Kendra never showed her discomfort or fear and always kept a positive attitude.
 She is what others strive to be, sick or healthy!
 The k5k is a way to keep her spirit alive and push others to overcome their own battles.
 This run is for Kendra!